bengfarrell/rgf-blog/content/blog/2013-07-24-fire-in-the-triangle-battle-market-vs-new-southern-kitchen.md

 [![2013_Fire_Triangle_07](http://s3.amazonaws.com/thegourmez-wpmedia/2013/07/2013_Fire_Triangle_07-500x332.jpg)](http://www.thegourmez.com/?attachment_id=6614)

-The star of the dish for me was the basil-gin syrup -- at last, a dish that utilized the TOPO spirit recognizably!
+The star of the dish for me was the basil-gin syrup—at last, a dish that utilized the TOPO spirit recognizably!
 Using tomato in the cheesecake was both unexpected and delicious, and the olive-oil whipped cream made it all a little bit more luxe.

 In the end, Market won handily with a score of 21.35 to 17.64, and while it would be dishonest not to note the role pork played in that decision, I also think Chef McIntyre won because the TOPO spirits were clearly evident in at least two of his dishes while Chef Slama did not prominently feature them.